The regularity with respect to domains of the additive eigenvalues of superquadratic Hamilton--Jacobi equation: Introduction

 \section{Introduction}

 The vanishing discount problem concerns the behavior of the family of solutions as the discount factor goes to $0$.
-Let $v_\lambda$ be a solution to the state-constraint problem with the discount factor $\lambda>0$,
+Let $v_\lambda$ be the solution to the state-constraint problem with the discount factor $\lambda>0$,